SAP-samples/teched2022-DA280/exercises/8_Story_Building_Forecasting_Planning/README.md

 # Exercise 8 - Story Building & forecasting/planning
-In this exercise, you will build a story and include the forecasting Data action on a prepared Version.
+In this exercise, you will build a story and include the forecasting multi action on a prepared version.
 There will be another Data Action included to Delete the version data in case you want to work on a prior used version.

 ## Add Data Action and Multi Action to the story